-The empanadas can be made with store-bought dough discs that are found in the ethnic freezer section of the grocery store; however, I always make my own dough so I’ve included that recipe for y’all too.
+Cuban empanadas can be made with store-bought dough discs found in the ethnic freezer section of the grocery store.
+I always make my own dough, so I’ve included that recipe for y’all too.

-Homemade dough is so superior over the pre-made variety, it’s easy to make, and can be frozen for convenience.
-Make up a double batch, freeze one, and take it out the next time you need homemade dough!
+Homemade dough is flakier and tastier than the pre-made kind.
+It’s really easy to make, and can be frozen for convenience.
+Just make up a double batch, freeze one, and take it out the next time you need homemade dough!
 The dough can also be used with other hand pies fillings, like fruit or veggies.

 - for the dough: